ammitra/TopHBoostedAllHad/README.md

 **NOTE** this means that only jobs that have finished successfully will be grabbed.
 If a job is still running or failed, it will not be included.

+**NOTE2:** It has been determined that Run 2017B lacks substructure- and grooming-based triggers that the rest of 2017 has, resulting in low efficiencies for 2017 if included in the whole dataset.
+Therefore, the `get_all.py` script will create a concatenated file with all runs in 2017, but the main `Data_17_snapshot.txt` and `SingleMuonData_17_snapshot.txt` files will *not* include the run 2017B files.

 ### Checking job success
 ------------------
 The most fool-proof method is to read the stdout/stderr of each job but this is of course very time consuming.